The Formal Dress Code

 2. Black Tie, DJ or Dinner Jacket – semi-formal evening wear: for private and public dinner parties, The Last Night of the Proms, dances and school proms.
 It has also supplanted white tie in some instances such as at Diplomatic Balls.

 3. Morning Dress or formal daytime wear is worn by male members of a wedding party and at special occasions such as Royal Ascot.

 4. Lounge Suits – informal dress.

-Black Tie.
 The semi-formal dress for after 6.0 pm

 Accessories include a white silk/cotton/linen breast pocket handkerchief.

 When invited to a do which requires black tie for the men ladies are often uncertain what is required of them.
 There is a certain amount of latitude now and disagreement over whatÃ¢ÂÂs permissible.ÃÂ

 For a drinks party between the hours of 6.0 pm and 8.0 pm a black cocktail dress on or below the knee is considered ideal.
 If a drinks party is followed by dinner and dancing as happens with most 21st birthday parties the ladies should dress up for the more formal occasion by wearing a long dress or ball gown; and, of course, wear some drippers but not too much.
 No tiaras!

 Jennie Warner of Good Housekeeping saysÃÂ Never wear full length to a black tie do – save that, and the gloves, lots of sparkly jewellery and tiara for when you get a ‘white tie invitation With some white tie do’s changing to black ties with long dresses the demarcation between the two stages of formal dress are blurring.